“He is excellent.” (2020)

-James accepts instructions to act on COMBAR Basis A, or on the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012.
-He is willing to consider alternative contractual terms on a case-by-case basis.
+James’ standard contractual terms are the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2020.
+He is also willing to consider accepting instructions to act on COMBAR Basis A or alternative contractual terms on a case-by-case basis.

 - Chancery Bar Association

 - Financial Services Lawyers Association